sagihaider/sagihaider.github.io/_pages/research.md

 Here is a list of the projects:

-* Artificial Intelligence for Diagnosis of Skin Cancer
+* Artificial Intelligence for Diagnosis of Skin Cancer with [Check4Cancer](https://www.check4cancer.com/)

-Rates of melanoma and non-melanoma skin cancer have been rising significantly during the last three decades, and waiting times for assessment of a suspicious skin lesion are long in both the NHS and the private health sector in the UK.
+Rates of [melanoma](https://en.wikipedia.org/wiki/Melanoma) and [non-melanoma](https://www.nhs.uk/conditions/non-melanoma-skin-cancer/) skin cancer have been rising significantly during the last three decades, and waiting times for assessment of a suspicious skin lesion are long in both the NHS and the private health sector in the UK.
 By developing artificial intelligence-based computer vision algorithms we can improve the early detection rate, which gives a better outcome for the patient, and means resources can be effectively managed for more serious cases.
 [To read more](https://www.essex.ac.uk/research-projects/Artificial-Intelligence-for-Diagnosis-of-Skin-Cancer)

 ***
 **3. Environmental Sciences and Agriculture**